 San Francisco is the only major city on the California coast with a city-wide combined sewer system.
-This means that it does not only treat domestic sewage from homes in the western half of San Francisco but also stormwater collected on city streets, rooftops, and parking lots via the city’s storm drains.
-This urban runoff often carries metals, motor oil, garden chemicals and other waste that, if left untreated, can harm the ocean’s ecosystem.
 The wastewater load fluctuates depending on weather conditions.
 In dry weather sewage travels through a network of pipes to the Westside Transport Box, a rectangular tube under the Great Highway between Lincoln and Sloat Boulevards.
 From there it flows to the Westside pump station at Sloat Boulevard, where it is pumped to the Oceanside Water Pollution Control Plant for treatment.
-The process involves a preliminary, primary and secondary treatment.
 The secondary-treated effluent is discharged 4.5 miles out to the ocean through the 80 feet deep Southwest Ocean Outfall.
-The plant treats around 16 million gallons per day in dry weather conditions while it has a capacity of 65 million gallons per day.
-When the plant’s capacity is overwhelmed in extreme wet weather conditions, the transport box and the Lake Merced Tunnel, two massive structures designed to store runoff and prevent overflows, fill up and retain the combined flow.
+When the plant’s capacity is overwhelmed in extreme wet weather conditions, the transport box and the Lake Merced Tunnel fill up and retain the combined flow.
 Overflow there is decanted through a second chamber in the Westside Transport box and a second set of pumps transport the decanted flow to the deep ocean outfall.
-Only when that system’s capacity is exceeded do combined discharges occur, through two large outfall structures on Ocean Beach, one at Mile Rock and three near the northern beaches of China and Baker beaches.
+Only when that system’s capacity is exceeded do combined discharges occur, through seven outfall structures, three on Ocean Beach, one at Mile Rock and three near the northern beaches of China and Baker beaches.

 The 200 tons of biosolids produced daily as remainders of wastewater’s secondary treatment are regionally transported for agricultural land application purposes or for landfill beneficial reuse.
 In addition the methane produced in the plant’s digesters is used to power the plant, covering 30% of its electrical needs.
 Most of the system’s functions are automated (60%), with the plant’s engineers, chemists and marine biologists monitoring the plant’s good operation and the quality of the ocean’s environment and ecosystems respectively.